csebooks/artificial-intelligence/content.en/communicating-perceiving-and-acting/_index.md

 The idea of simultaneously extracting templates and examples from a handful of labeled examples was developed independently and simultaneously by Blum and Mitchell (1998), who called it **cotraining** and by Brin (1998), who called it DIPRE (Dual Iterative Pattern Relation Extraction).
 You can see why the term _cotraining_ has stuck.
 Similar early work, under the name of bootstrapping, was done by Jones _et al._ (1999).
 The method was advanced by the QXTRACT (Agichtein and Gravano, 2003) and KNOWITALL (Etzioni _et al._, 2005) systems.
 Machine reading was introduced by Mitchell (2005) and Etzioni _et al._ (2006) and is the focus of the TEXTRUNNER project (Banko _et al._, 2007; Banko and Etzioni, 2008).

 This chapter has focused on natural language text, but it is also possible to do information extraction based on the physical structure or layout of text rather than on the linguistic structure.
-HTML lists and tables in both HTML and relational databases are home to data that can be extracted and consolidated (Hurst, 2000; Pinto _et al._, 2003; Cafarella _et al._, 2008).
+HTML lists and tables in both HTML and relational databases are home to data that can be extracted and consolidated (Hurst, 2000; Pinto _et al._, 2003; Cafarella et al, 2008).

 The Association for Computational Linguistics (ACL) holds regular conferences and publishes the journal _Computational Linguistics_.
 There is also an International Conference on Computational Linguistics (COLING).
 The textbook by Manning and Schütze (1999) covers statistical language processing, while Jurafsky and Martin (2008) give a comprehensive introduction to speech and natural language processing.

 **EXERCISES**

 **22.1** This exercise explores the quality of the n-gram model of language.
 Find or create a monolingual corpus of 100,000 words or more.
 Segment it into words, and compute the frequency of each word.
 How many distinct words are there?
 Also count frequencies of bigrams (two consecutive words) and trigrams (three consecutive words).
 Now use those frequencies to generate language: from the unigram, bigram, and trigram models, in turn, generate a 100word text by making random choices according to the frequency counts.
 Compare the three generated texts with actual language.
 Finally, calculate the perplexity of each model.

 **22.2** Write a program to do **segmentation** of words without spaces.
 Given a string, such as the URL “thelongestlistofthelongeststuffatthelongestdomainnameatlonglast.com,” return a list of component words: [“the,” “longest,” “list,” . . .].
 This task is useful for parsing URLs, for spelling correction when words runtogether, and for languages such as Chinese that do not have spaces between words.
 It can be solved with a unigram or bigram word model and a dynamic programming algorithm similar to the Viterbi algorithm.